-3.1 Gravel Surface Restoration

-A. During trench and general excavation, the Contractor shall minimize the disturbance of adjacent gravel surfaces.

-- Backfill of trenches and other work area shall be in accordance with Technical Specifications "Excavation and Backfill of Trenches," or other applicable requirements. - C. In gravel streets, parking areas or driveways disturbed by the work, the Contractor shall resurface the areas with "Base Rock" to a compacted depth equal to the existing depth of gravel plus the depth of granular subbase, if any, whichever is greater. - D. The resurfacing aggregate shall be compacted to 95 percent of laboratory density as determined by ASTM D 1557.
+1. Gravel Surface Restoration.
+During trench and general excavation, the Contractor shall minimize the disturbance of adjacent gravel surfaces.
+Backfill of trenches and other work area shall be in accordance with Technical Specifications - "Excavation and Backfill of Trenches," or other applicable requirements.
+In gravel streets, parking areas or driveways disturbed by the work, the Contractor shall resurface the areas with "Base Rock" to a compacted depth equal to the existing depth of gravel plus the depth of granular subbase, if any, whichever is greater.
+The resurfacing aggregate shall be compacted to 95 percent of laboratory density as determined by ASTM D-1557 or WSDOT Test Method 606, as applicable.

-3.2 Asphalt Street Restoration and Asphalt Parking-Driveway Restoration

-- A. Existing asphalt surfaces shall be cut on each side of the trench prior to excavation to provide a vertical, neat, straight-line joint in the surface.
-Should any asphalt surface be undermined or damaged during construction, the undermined or damaged asphalt shall be similarly cut and removed prior to backfill.
+2. Asphalt Street Restoration and Asphalt Parking-Driveway Restoration.
+Existing asphalt surfaces shall be cut on each side of the trench prior to excavation to provide a vertical, neat, straight-line joint in the surface.
+Should any asphalt surface be undermined or damaged during construction, the undermined or damages asphalt shall be similarly cut and removed prior to backfill.
 This work shall be performed along neat, continuously straight lines to provide a pleasing finished appearance.
-Irregular lines will not be allowed. - B. Backfill shall be made in accordance with Technical Specifications "Excavation and Backfill of Trenches." - C. The base rock under the asphalt pavement shall be replaced to a compacted depth equal to the existing base rock depth plus the depth of granular subbase, if any, or 10 inches, whichever is greater.
-The base rock shall be compacted to 95 percent of the laboratory density as determined by ASTM D 1557. - D. Immediately following backfill and compaction of the trench, and until the asphalt concrete is replaced, the base rock course shall be placed and compacted flush with the existing asphalt surface and maintained in a good condition. - E. In areas of heavy traffic, highway crossings, etc., a temporary cold-mix patch shall be placed and maintained until asphalt surface restoration is accomplished.
-Cold-mix asphalt will not be accepted as a permanent wearing surface. - F. Just prior to placing the asphalt concrete, the base rock course and any temporary patch shall be excavated to the depth equal to that of the asphalt concrete to be placed. - G. Asphalt concrete for all areas, except in the State Highway, shall be 3 inches in depth after compaction or a depth equal to the existing pavement, whichever is greater.
+Irregular lines will not be allowed.
+Backfill shall be made in accordance with Technical Specifications - "Excavation and Backfill of Trenches."
+The base rock under the asphalt pavement shall be replaced to a compacted depth equal to the existing base rock depth plus the depth of granular subbase, if any, or 10 inches, whichever is greater.
+The base rock shall be compacted to 95 percent of the laboratory density as determined by ASTM D-1557 or WSDOT Test Method 606, as applicable.

+Immediately following backfill and compaction of the trench, and until the asphalt concrete is replaced, the base rock course shall be placed and compacted flush with the existing asphalt surface and maintained in a good condition.
+In areas of heavy traffic, highway crossings, etc., a temporary cold-mix patch shall be placed and maintained until asphalt surface restoration is accomplished.
+Just prior to placing the asphalt concrete, the base rock course and any temporary patch shall be excavated to the depth equal to that of the asphalt concrete to be placed.
+Asphalt concrete for all areas, except in the State Highway, shall be 3 inches in depth after compaction or a depth equal to the existing pavement, whichever is greater.

-- H. The restoration of asphalt concrete pavement in a State Highway shall be performed as described on State Highway Crossing Permits. - I. Asphalt concrete shall be compacted with an 8-ton minimum steel-wheeled roller and compacted to a minimum of 91 percent of the maximum density as determined by ASTM D 2041. - J. Prior to placing the asphalt concrete, an asphalt tack coat shall be applied to the edges of the existing asphalt.
+The restoration of asphalt concrete pavement in the State Highway shall be performed as described on State Highway Crossing Permits.

+Asphalt concrete shall be compacted with an 8-ton minimum steel-wheeled roller and compacted to a minimum of 91 percent of the maximum density as determined by ASTM D-2041.
+Prior to placing the asphalt concrete, an asphalt tack coat shall be applied to the edges of the existing asphalt.
 An asphalt tack coat shall also be used between lifts should the Contractor elect to patch with multiple lifts.
 The Contractor shall utilize a paving machine, spreader box, or other approved mechanical equipment to place the asphalt concrete material.
-No lift of asphalt placed shall have a compacted thickness of less than 1/2-inch or greater than 3 inches.
-The finished asphalt surface shall be flush with the existing surface, uniform in appearance equal to or better than the existing pavement, and shall provide a smooth ride. - K. Installation shall conform to the applicable provisions of the current Oregon Standard Specifications for Construction, Sections 00495 and 00744.
-Asphalt Concrete for temporary patches shall conform to Section 00745.50 of the Oregon Standard Specifications for Construction.
+No lift of asphalt placed shall have a compacted thickness of less than 1/2 inch.
+The finished asphalt surface shall be flush with the existing surface, uniform in appearance equal to or better than the existing pavement, and shall provide a smooth ride.